darkrelics/eidolon-engine/documentation/concurrency.md

 # Concurrency Guide

-This document outlines the concurrency patterns and lock ordering hierarchy used in the Eidolon Engine to prevent deadlocks and ensure thread-safe operations.
+This document outlines the concurrency patterns and lock ordering hierarchy used in the Eidolon Engine to prevent deadlocks and ensure thread‑safe operations.

 The engine is architecturally divided into two **independent domains**:

 1. **System/Session Domain**: Manages network connections, I/O, and player sessions.
 2. **Game World Domain**: Manages the internal state of the game simulation.

 These domains operate independently and have their own locking hierarchies.

 ## Lock Ordering Hierarchy

-To prevent deadlocks, all code must follow two primary rules: one for locking _within_ a domain, and one for operations that need to _interact between_ domains.
+To prevent deadlocks, all code must follow two primary rules: one for locking *within* a domain, and one for operations that need to *interact between* domains.

 ### The Cardinal Rule: The Two Domains are Separate